inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 !!! info

-    If you want to configure or extend audit logging, see [Audit Logs](../operate/customize/audit-logs.md).
+    If you want to configure or extend audit logging, see [configuration guide](../operate/customize/audit-logs.md).

 ## Records & files